banne001/KidsLearn/README.md

 :heavy_check_mark: Separates all database/business logic using the MVC pattern.
   * Business logic and database under model folder
   * All HTML files under views folder
-  * Routes to all the html files under the controller folder
+  * Routes to all the html files under the index.php
+  * index.php calls function in Controller to get data from model and return views.
   * Classes under classes folder
   * JSON and JavaScripts under scripts